-There are two AP Physics C examinations: the Mechanics examination and the Electricity and Magnetism examination.
-Each of the two examinations is applicable to a single semester of a year-long AP Physics C course, and students can choose to take one or both of the examinations.
+There are two AP Physics C examinations: the Mechanics examination and the Electricity and Magnetism examination, each of which has a corresponding course.
 Unless otherwise noted, counts of examinations in AP/IB reports published by the TEA Division of Research and Analysis include both Physics C examinations when students have scores for both.
 Prior to the 2016-17 school year, students who took one or both courses were counted as having completed one Physics C course by TEA, because there was only one Physics C course reported in PEIMS.
-In 2016-17, two additional Physics C courses, for Mechanics, and for Electricity and Magnetism, were reported in PEIMS, along with the previously reported Physics C course.
-Students reported as completing the Physics C course were counted as completing both the Mechanics and the Electricity and Magnetism Physics C courses.
+In 2016-17, two additional Physics C courses, the Mechanics course and the Electricity and Magnetism course, were reported in PEIMS, along with the previously reported Physics C course.
+Students reported as completing the Physics C courses.
 Because of this change, counts of course completions from before the 2016-17 school year are different from the 2016-17 counts.
+In 2017-18, only two Physics C courses were reported in PEIMS, the Mechanics course and the Electricity and Magnetism course completions from before the 2016-17 school year are different from the 2016-17 counts.
+In 2017-18 school year are different from the 2017-18 counts.

 AP and IB courses can be one or more semesters in length.
 For a course that extends over more than one semester, completion of the course is defined as successful completion of all semesters of the course.
 For example, a student is counted as having completed AP United States History, a two-semester course, only after completing both the first and second semesters of the course.
 In addition, successful completion of a course requires a student to meet "the standard requirements of the course, including demonstrated proficiency in the subject matter ..."
-(Title 19 of the Texas Administrative Code §74.26, 2018, amended to be effective November 24, 2015).
-In addition, some AP courses (e.g., AP Human Geography) may be taught as either single-semester courses or yearlong courses.
+(Title 19 of the Texas Administrative Code §74.26, 2019, amended to be effective November 24, 2015).
+Moreover, some AP courses (e.g., AP Human Geography) may be taught as either single-semester courses or yearlong courses.
 For such courses, counts of course completers include students who completed either version, and counts of courses completed include either version a student completed.